stevearc/pyramid_duh/doc/topics/subpath.rst

         # do things

 Oh, I guess that was easy too.
 But I want that post id.
-Is there a better way to get it that indexing the subpath?
+Is there a better way to get it than indexing the subpath?

 .. code-block:: python